-Sarah Thompson has long wanted to serve others, that's part of what attracted her to sociology.
-While at Roanoke, she realized she could combine service and study: she conducted an internship at the Roanoke Refugee and Immigration Services.
+Sarah Thompson has long wanted to serve others; that's part of what attracted her to sociology.
+While at Roanoke, she realized she could combine service and study by taking on an internship at Roanoke Refugee and Immigration Services.
 She then spent one summer working with children in Belize and another summer working with children in Ireland.
 Thompson graduated in 2011 with a major in sociology and a concentration in gender and women's studies.
 After graduation, she taught elementary school for two years in China.
 Thompson is now in Brussels in the University of Kent's graduate program in International Development.

 Roanoke grads have gone on to prestigious graduate programs at schools like Washington and Lee, University of Virginia and the University of North Carolina at Chapel Hill.